liferay/liferay-docs/discover/deployment/articles/02-advanced-portal-operation/05-patching-liferay.markdown

 install it.
 The Patching Tool uninstalls the old fix pack and installs the new version in its place.

-### Additional notes
+### Additional Notes

-If you customized the Application Server's web.xml, you should manually check and update this file after a patch has applied on your environment as it will be overwritten during the patching process in case the patch contains updates on this file.
+If you customized the application server's `web.xml`, back it up before patching.
+The patching tool overwrites this file during the patching process if it needs to be patched.
+After the patching completes, you can use a diff tool to determine what the changes are and to put your customizations back.

-In order to determine if a patch contains such a modification, please utilize the `diff` command described below in the new features paragraph.
+If you want to see if a patch contains a modification like this, please use the `diff` command described below in the new features section.

 ### Fix pack dependencies [](id=fix-pack-dependencies)